ChebaCheba/LandmarkSimulator/README.md

-# PyramidSimulator
+# LandmarkSimulator

-A simulator of pyramids done with THREE.js
+A simulator of landmarks done with THREE.js